When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 If you're using a portafilter basket designed for a single shot of espresso or a doppio, the process is essentially the same.

-Many cafes will freshly grind the beans moments before the drink is made.
 Once the coffee is ground, it can go stale when exposed to air for too long.
-For the tastiest drink, grinding the beans at the moment is ideal.
+For the tastiest drink, grinding the beans immediately is ideal.

 Next, the freshly ground beans are measured into the portafilter basket.
 You can tap the side of your basket to make sure the grounds are evenly distributed throughout.